 I am a biologist and I hold a PhD in Biological Sciences and an MSc in Remote Sensing and GIS applications.
 I work as a researcher for CONICET and lecturer at Gulich Institute - Argentinian Space Agency (CONAE) in Córdoba, Argentina.
 My research is focused on uncovering environmental drivers of vector-borne disease outbreaks.
 I am mostly interested in those environmental features that can be derived by means of satellite image analysis, remote sensing time series and GIS-based techniques.

-I am part of the GRASS GIS Development team and have recently become the new PSC chair.
+serve as PSC chair since 2021.
 I am a strong advocate for OSGeo and free and open source software for geo-spatial (FOSS4G).
+I teach GRASS GIS courses and workshops regularly.
 Among other things, I have served as Program Committee chair for FOSS4G 2021 and volunteered as a mentor for GRASS GIS in the Google Code-In contest introducing high school students into the Open Source world.

-PhD in Biological Sciences, 2012
+• PhD in Biological Sciences, 2012

 National University of Río Cuarto

-MSc in Spatial Applications for Early Warning and Response to Emergencies, 2015
+• MSc in Spatial Applications for Early Warning and Response to Emergencies, 2015

 National University of Córdoba

-Biologist (5-year course of studies), 2005
+• Biologist (5-year course of studies), 2005

 National University of Río Cuarto